 Adventurous activities

-There are plenty of adventurous activities to enjoy in and around Bristol this summer, from sailing, katakanu and wild swimming in the city’s Harbourside with All Aboard Watersports, to paddleboarding with SUP Bristol.
+There are plenty of adventurous activities to enjoy in and around Bristol this summer, from sailing, kayaking and wild swimming in the city’s Harbourside with All Aboard Watersports, to paddleboarding with SUP Bristol.

-There’s also Adventure Bristol’s exciting Tree Top high ropes and mountain biking courses at Ashton Court, as well as Leap of Faith at Bristol Zoo Project.
+There are also exciting tree top high rope walkways and mountain biking courses in Ashton Court Estate.
 Or, if you fancy going underground (it’s cooler down there!), try caving at Wookey Hole or Cheddar Gorge.

 Tree top high ropes course - credit Adventure Bristol